dak180/oxidizer/flam3/README.txt

-pixel_aspect    1.0             aspect ratio of pixels (width over height), eg 0.90909 for NTSC seed            random          integer seed for random numbers, defaults to time+pid verbose         0               if non-zero then print progress meter on stderr bits            33              also 16, 32, or 64: sets bit-width of internal buffers image           filename        replace palette with png, jpg, or ppm image use_vars        -1              comma separated list of variation #'s to use when generating a random flame (genome only) tries           50              number of tries to make to find a good genome.
+pixel_aspect    1.0             aspect ratio of pixels (width over height), eg 0.90909 for NTSC seed            random          integer seed for random numbers, defaults to time+pid verbose         0               if non-zero then print progress meter on stderr bits            33              also 16, 32, or 64: sets bit-width of internal buffers (33 means 32-bit floating-point) bpc             8               bits per channel of color: only png supports 16 (render/animate) image           filename        replace palette with png, jpg, or ppm image use_vars        -1              comma separated list of variation #'s to use when generating a random flame (genome only) tries           50              number of tries to make to find a good genome.